nextgenthemes/advanced-responsive-video-embedder/readme/50-installation-faq-screenshots.md

 ### Why are my videos not filling their container? ###

-You are most likely use `align`, this plugin has a option for limiting video with with alignment.
+You are most likely use `align`, this plugin has a option for limiting video width with alignment.
 If you want your videos to fill their containers then you should not use the `align` shortcode attribute.
-This assumes that you left the 'Video Maximal Width' field on the options page empty (default + recommended)
+This assumes that you left the 'Video Maximal Width' field on the options page empty.

 ### Can you add a video provider? ###